bump-sh/docs/src/_help/organizations/organization-access-management.md

 Our Single Sign-On feature relies on WorkOS, which supports a [wide variety of integrations](https://workos.com/docs/integrations) with third-party Identity and Access Management solutions (e.g. generic SAML, SCIM, OpenID, as well as Auth0, Okta, Keycloak, Azure AD, Google SAML and more).

+Once an SSO connection is set up, a link pointing to a login page is available in the dashboard, allowing you to easily share it.

+This page can be customized with a logo and specific button labels (contact us in this latter case).

+The login page will systematically appear when attempting to access via the direct URL of a documentation or a hub behind this SSO, if one is not already authenticated.

 > SSO is a feature available from our Business plan.
 {: .info}